 32. WMDO is an ordinance that aims to control the provision of services that may assist the development, production, acquisition or stockpiling of weapons capable of causing mass destruction, or that may assist the means of delivery of such weapons.
 The FATF's current focus in terms of the prevention of the financing of the proliferation of such weapons is on North Korea and Iran.

 APPENDIX B

 Examples of possible risk factors when adopting a risk-based approach

-(See also the FATF's RBA Guidance for Accountants)
+(See also the FATF's Guidance for a Risk-Based Approach for the Accounting Profession)

 Part I

 Client risk